 Definition of Life

 Currently, there is no consensus on the definition of life.
-The most popular definitions build around the fact that life involves: homeostasis; is composed of cells; has a definite lifecycle; can grow; showcases metabolism; responds to stimuli; adapt to environment, reproduce and evolve.
-These characteristics are now known as life-processes.
+The most popular definitions build around the fact that life involves: homeostasis; is composed of cells; has a definite lifecycle; can grow; showcases metabolism; responds to stimuli; adapt to the environment, reproduce and evolve.
+These characteristics are now known as life processes.

 Most definitions of life are descriptive.
 This is because life is technically a process rather than a substance.
 It becomes even more convoluted due to the lack of knowledge of the characteristics of organisms, if any, that may have developed in planets outside earth.